eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to delete a specific performance note of a student by index.
-2. AddressBook deletes the performance note.
+2. Tuto deletes the performance note.
-3. AddressBook shows a success message.
+3. Tuto shows a success message.

     Use case ends.